umwics/dynamic-webdev-workshop-feb2023/README.md

     $ npm run dev
     ```

-5. Open any browser and enter this url address.
-This is where your machine hosts the app
+5. Open any browser and enter this url address (this is where your machine hosts the app)
     ```
     http://localhost:5173/
     ```

+6. **BONUS**: Edit the source code of your framework of choice while the server is running.
+Watch as your site changes live!